Recipe and photos provided by Sally Roeckell of Table and Dish. This recipe was originally published at 365Barrington.com.

-Teriyaki Cauliflower Steaks are a delicious vegetarian option.
-Cauliflower is one of our family favorites.
-Roasted cauliflower with garlic and cumin is on repeat in my recipe line-up.
-This twist with teriyaki and gremolata is delicious.
-Enjoy it as a side for steak, chicken or fish or as the main course.
-The cauliflower is cut into steaks and marinated in a sweet and spicy teriyaki glaze, grilled or roasted, and topped with a sweet, herby gremolata for a healthy vegetarian dinner even your meat eaters will love!
+This vegetarian friendly cauliflower dish featuring teriyaki and gremolata is truly delicious!
+Enjoy it as a side with steak, chicken or fish, or as the main course.
+The cauliflower is cut into steaks and marinated in a sweet and spicy teriyaki glaze, grilled or roasted and topped with a sweet, herby gremolata for a healthy dinner even your meat eaters will love!

 Cauliflower comes in a few colors: white, yellow, green and purple.
 If you can’t find the various colors, no need to worry.
 The cauliflower tastes the same no matter the color, so simply choose the freshest variety.

-When cutting the cauliflower into steaks, be prepared to sacrifice a few of the cauliflower florets that don’t make it into intricate-looking steaks.
+When cutting the cauliflower, be prepared to sacrifice a few of the florets that don’t make it into intricate-looking steaks.
 Simply set the smaller pieces aside and save them for another day to roast or use on a veggie & dip platter.
 Don’t cast off the tiny pieces either.
 Chop up all the stray pieces of cauliflower to make cauliflower rice.

-Because the marinade is coating vegetables, you can feel safe in using the same marinade to baste the grilling cauliflower without fear of contamination.
+Because the marinade is coating vegetables, you can feel safe in using the same marinade to baste the grilled cauliflower without fear of contamination.

-Traditionally a gremolata is an herb-infused topping for pasta or meat.
-Lemon and herbs are standard ingredients in a gremolata.
-This one is sweetened with brown sugar to complement the teriyaki flavors.
+Traditionally, a gremolata is an herb-infused topping for pasta or meat.
+Lemon and herbs are standard ingredients, but this one is sweetened with brown sugar to complement the teriyaki flavors.

 I prefer a lot of this herby sauce, so I double the recipe for the gremolata.
-Top your cauliflower steaks with a bit of toasted sesame seed for added flavor and a little crunch.
+Top the cauliflower steaks with toasted sesame seeds for added flavor and crunch.

 - 1-2 heads cauliflower

-- 1 cup of your favorite teriyaki sauce (try Two Brothers Teriyaki Marinade)*
+- 1 cup of Two Brothers teriyaki sauce

-- Preheat the grill to medium high and prepare the grates with canola oil.
-For indoors, pre-heat oven to 425°F
+- Preheat the grill to medium-high and prepare the grates with canola oil.
+If cooking indoors, preheat the oven to 425°F.

-- Slice the cauliflower heads into ½ inch slices.
-Place in a baking dish and pour the teriyaki sauce blend over the steaks and carefully coat the steaks.
+- Slice the cauliflower heads into ½-inch slices.
+Place on a baking dish and pour the teriyaki sauce over the steaks and carefully coat the steaks.
 Let sit at room temperature while preparing the rest of the dish.

-- Pour the sesame seeds into a small sauté pan and heat to medium high.
+- Pour the sesame seeds into a small sauté pan over medium-high heat.
 Toast the seeds for 3 minutes or until lightly browned and fragrant, shaking the pan often so the seeds don’t burn.
 Set aside to cool.

-- In a small bowl, add the olive oil, brown sugar, kosher salt, lemon zest and lemon juice with the cilantro and mix well.
+- In a small bowl, add the olive oil, brown sugar, kosher salt, lemon zest and juice and cilantro and mix well.
 Set aside.

 - Place the cauliflower on the grill and baste with the reserved teriyaki sauce.
 Grill for 3-4 minutes on each side or until grill marks appear and cauliflower is cooked to your preference.
-Or roast in the oven on a baking sheet for 10-15 minutes until tender but firm.
+If roasting in the oven, place the cauliflower on a baking sheet and roast for 10-15 minutes until tender, but firm.

-- Place on a serving platter and drizzle with the gremolata and top with sesame seeds.
-Serve immediately.
+- Place on a serving platter and drizzle with the gremolata.
+Top with sesame seeds and serve immediately.

 Note: If you’re serving a crowd and don’t want to mess with individual cauliflower steaks, you can prepare it in pieces and layer the gremolata throughout your serving platter.